Aleboul/AI_block_model/competitors/README.md

 # Supplementary code for "High dimensional variable clustering based on maxima of a weakly dependent random process"

-This repository contains implementation of the ECO algorithm described in Boulin, Di Bernadino, Laloë and Toulemonde (2024), Section 4 and codes for generating all figures and table therein.
+This repository contains implementation of the ECO algorithm described in High "dimensional variable clustering based on maxima of a weakly dependent random process", Section 4 and codes for generating all figures and table therein.

 ## File descriptions: